radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/user-management/edit-user.md

 ## Next steps

 After reading this guide you should have an understanding of the steps required to edit an existing Environment Operations Center user, including their user details, status, role, and assigned environments.
+To learn how to delete a user, review the [delete a user](...) guide.